explesy/dotfiles/README.md

 - tmux
 - ranger
 - zsh
+- starship
-- strarship
+- fish
-- lunar vim - stow don't workn for this one
+- lunar vim - stow don't work for this one
 - docker - just some notes on fresh install

 ### install